 - Does the Entity offer correspondent banking services to domestic banks, allow domestic bank clients to provide downstream relationships or offer correspondent banking services to foreign Banks?

-- What are the stored value instruments the Entity provides; e.g., prepaid cards, e-wallet, government benefit cards.
+- What are the stored value instruments the Entity provides; e.g., prepaid cards, e-wallets, and government benefit cards.
 Any other high-risk products and services

 - Does the Entity have a program that sets minimum AML, CTF and sanctions standards that include an appointed officer with sufficient experience/expertise, cash reporting, policies and procedures, risk assessment, training and education.